rebelsky/csc207c/_mps/blockchains.md

 1. *Resistance to inversion*: given a hash value, it is computationally infeasible to find the original value.
 2. *Resistance to collisions*: given a hash, it is computationally infeasible to find two values that both produce the given hash.
-2. *Sensitivity to change*: small changes to a value should result in significant changes to the resulting hash so that it is infeasible to determine an updated value given its hash coupled with the old value and the old value's hash.
+3. *Sensitivity to change*: small changes to a value should result in significant changes to the resulting hash so that it is infeasible to determine an updated value given its hash coupled with the old value and the old value's hash.

-Because of these properties, there is no easy way to find a value that produces a hash that meets some arbitrary property, *e.g.*, the hash begins with three zeroes, other than a brute-force search of all the possibilities.
+Because of these properties, there is no easy way to find a value that produces a hash that meets some arbitrary property---*e.g.*, that the hash begins with three zeroes---other than a brute-force search of all the possibilities.
 Blockchains exploit this property of cryptographic hashes to maintain the integrity of its recorded transactions.

 ### Cryptographic hashes in Java